How to Visit Colombia’s Rosario Islands from Cartagena

 Midrange Ecolodges

-As I mentioned above, IslaBela is our favorite place out in the islands.
+As I mentioned above, IslaBela is our personal favorite place in the Rosario Islands.

 San Pedro Majagua offers similar rustic but nice accommodations and has a terrific beach area itself.
 They do offer a slightly higher end experience compared to IslaBela with larger and nicer rooms.